Balbir89/BikeSharingProject/README.md

 ---

 Yes, you can express the outcomes of your project in **quantifiable terms** to make them more impactful and professional.
 Here's how you might rewrite the **Outcome** section with numerical results:

 ---

-Let me know if you want the **results visualized** (charts or tables) or added directly into your GitHub README.

----